School History

 In 1875 the Pirton School Board was established to enable local children to receive a more academic education.

-The more recent block, built in 1975, consists of a very spacious hall/gymnasium, a large classroom and the kitchen where school meals are prepared.
+A more recent block, built in 1975, consists of our school hall, used for PE, lunchtime and assemblies, a classroom currently used by Falcons (Year 4/5) and the kitchen where school meals are prepared.

 The school stands in extensive grounds, with a full-size football pitch, a hard-surfaced court for tennis/netball and a small orchard.
 There is an attractive hard-surfaced playground surrounded by garden areas between the two buildings.
 The whole site is securely fenced.